596acres/urbanreviewer/plans/Manhattan/North Washington Heights/index.md

 ---
 layout: plan
-title: "North Washington Heights"
+title: North Washington Heights
 permalink: index.html
+published: true
 ---

 The North Washington Heights plan was adopted in 1980 and expired in 2000.
-It designates the site for residential use.
+It designates lots in the plan area for residential use.